Last Updated on Jul 16, 2024 by 5 Min Read

 2. Crack spreads into the plane of the sheet – Failure by delamination.

 For the material that fails by delaminating, the edges are likely to shred and buckle vertically during routing.
-To prevent this result, use of a compression end is recommended.
+To prevent this result, the use of a compression end is recommended.

 A compression end combines a downward spiral cutting edge at the top with an upward cutting spiral edge at the bottom.
 This means that the material being cut has its top and bottom surfaces compressed towards the center during cutting, allowing the material’s strength in compression to resist its weakness to crack opening in tension.